-Yoga books are a new and popular way to help introduce yoga to kids.
+Yoga books are a super fun way to help introduce yoga, mindfulness, and movement to kids.

 Having an adorable and succinct story to teach kids how to do poses is a great way to introduce or spark an interest in yoga in little ones.